aroberge/reeborg/src/js/README.md

 intended to give world creators all the flexibility they need to create their own worlds.

-If you find that some additional capability is required, please do not hesitate to get in touch with me.
+If you find that some additional capability is required, or that the information provided here is incorrect, please do not hesitate to get in touch with me.

 ### About the RUR namespace